VictorOmoboye/IHS-Hospital-Component-Issues-and-Wastage-Analysis/README.md

 - To identify trends and correlations to optimize inventory management and reduce wastage.
 ## METHODOLOGY
-- **Business Understanding:** Defined project objectives to analyze trends in hospital component issues and wastage.
+- **Business Understanding:** I defined project objectives to analyze trends in NHS hospital component issues and wastage.
-- **Data Understanding:** Explored the dataset to identify key features and relationships for analysis.
+- **Data Understanding:** I explored the dataset to identify key features and relationships for analysis.

-- **ETL Process:** Extracted, transformed, and loaded the data into Power BI for compatibility and analysis.
+- **ETL Process:** I extracted, transformed, and loaded the data into Power BI for compatibility and analysis.

-- **Data Modeling:** Created relationships between fact and dimension tables for structured analysis.
+- **Data Modeling:** I created relationships between fact and dimension tables for structured analysis.

-- **Analysis & Visualization:** Used Power BI to generate trendline charts and visualizations, uncovering correlations and patterns in issues and wastage.
+- **Analysis & Visualization:** I used Power BI to generate trendline charts and visualizations, uncovering correlations and patterns in issues and wastage.

 # Thank you for reading.
 Still under contruction, Check back later......